Last Updated on February 21, 2024 by Rosemary

 To make the data easy to read, we used various charts to represent each parameter: vertical and horizontal bar graphs for age and place of living, and donut charts for gender income, and education.

 Describe main reasons for e-shopping in your e-commerce analysis presentation

 We advise going beyond bullet-point lists and trying out creative ways of structuring the data.
-On the example slide, you can see the list which sums up reasons for shopping online: Convenience, Price, Convenience, Products Range, Customers’ Reviews, Shipping, Time Saving.
+On the example slide, you can see the list that sums up reasons for shopping online: Convenience, Price, Convenience, Product Range, Customer Reviews, Shipping, and Time Saving.

 Each point is shown with an illustrative icon and percentage.

 Present the customer journey using such roadmap graphics, divided into two main parts: purchase and post-purchase.
 You can include common steps such as: